-You are at: Home - > Events -> Stories of Peace
+You are at: Home - > reports -> Stories of Peace

 We gathered in the Fellowship Hall of Bethany Manor on Sunday, November 15, 2015 to listen to stories of peace.
 These stories were told by four individuals representing four streams of Anabaptists, and how they resisted or dealt with the call to warfare, or a government requirement that violated their conscience.

 Jake Buhler, president of the MHSS, welcomed everyone and introduced the current Board members, asking them to stand.
 Then, giving the names of the storytellers, he called upon Mae Popoff, an elder with the Doukhobors in Saskatoon, to tell us their story of the burning of the guns, which goes back to when they still lived in Russia, before 1900.

 She began by introducing the Doukhobor Peace Singers, who came forward in a semi-circle (because they are used to singing to one another).
 They sang a verse in Russian of Let Us Honour Peace then the rest of the song in English.

 Mae Popoff informed us that the Doukhobors sing to communicate with the Spirit of God.
 They believe the Spirit of God is present within EACH person.
 Their group sings a cappella, in five-part harmony.
 We observed that they harmonize very well, and some sang totally from memory.

 Doukhobors believe, Mae Popoff said, in Love for God, Love for neighbours, and in not killing humanity - just as is prescribed in the Ten Commandments.
 They believe PEACE should be global, with everyone living in peace.

 In 1895 their ancestors, living in Russia, renounced the conscription of their men into the army, and had a great public burning of the firearms, or guns, that had been issued to the soldier-to-be.
 It was publically announced in three different locations.
 This great event is commemorated every January 29th to this day.